isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 </div>
 <p><strong>Florence Tan: Shaping corporate culture</strong>
 </p>
-<p>&nbsp;As the Chief Human Resource Officer at the <a href="https://www.cris.sg" rel="noopener noreferrer nofollow" target="_blank">Consortium for Clinical Research and Innovation Singapore (CRIS)</a>,
+<p>As the Chief Human Resource Officer at the <a href="https://www.cris.sg" rel="noopener noreferrer nofollow" target="_blank">Consortium for Clinical Research and Innovation Singapore (CRIS)</a>,
 Florence Tan leads the Human Resources (HR) efforts by overseeing the end-to-end employee life cycle and partnering with the leadership team to provide HR solutions to the organisation.</p>
 <p>Having joined CRIS during the early years of its formation, she spearheaded
-the CRIS Culture Journey to shape a distinctive <a href="https://www.linkedin.com/posts/crissg_culturejourney-cristogether-respect-activity-7082248638541791232-KTii" rel="noopener noreferrer nofollow" target="_blank">One-CRIS identity for employees</a>, through defining the company’s <a href="https://www.cris.sg/about/#our-values" rel="noopener noreferrer nofollow" target="_blank">values</a>, core competencies and providing a guiding framework for achieving corporate goals.
+the CRIS Culture Journey to shape a distinctive <a href="https://www.linkedin.com/posts/crissg_culturejourney-cristogether-respect-activity-7082248638541791232-KTii" rel="noopener noreferrer nofollow" target="_blank">One-CRIS identity for employees</a> through defining the company’s <a href="https://www.cris.sg/about/#our-values" rel="noopener noreferrer nofollow" target="_blank">values</a>, core competencies and providing a guiding framework for achieving corporate goals.
 As her very first end-to-end corporate values project, she considers it an enriching experience in her career.</p>